rstudio/config/README.md

 Usage
 -----

-Configurations are defined using a [YAML](http://www.yaml.org/about.html) text file and are read (by default) from a file named **config.yml** in the current working directory.
+Configurations are defined using a [YAML](http://www.yaml.org/about.html) text file and are read by default from a file named **config.yml** in the current working directory (or parent directories if no config file is found in the initially specified directory).

 Configuration files include default values as well as values for arbitrary other named configurations, for example:

 **config.yml**